Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 nitrogen plasma enhances cutting efficiency

-Precision hinges on gas choice: nitrogen plasma delivers cleaner edges and smoother kerfs than compressed air, especially on stainless and aluminum, with markedly less aluminum oxide.
+Precision hinges on gas choice.
+Nitrogen plasma delivers cleaner edges and smoother kerfs than compressed air, especially on stainless and aluminum, with noticeably less aluminum oxide.

 You’ll see measurable gains in cut quality when you align gas selection with material and amperage.
 For stainless steel and aluminum, nitrogen plasma stabilizes the arc, reduces dross, and minimizes post-process finishing.